miquella/vaulted/doc/vaulted-shell.1.md

   When invoked this way, credentials are sourced from default locations (e.g. environment, configuration files, instance profile, etc.).

+`--refresh`
+  Start a new session with new temporary credentials and a refreshed expiration.

 AWS KEY
 -------